impredicative/irc-rss-feed-bot/README.md

 for the duration of the process.
 Note that this detection is skipped for a _weak_ ETag.
 The TTL cache is used only for URLs that are used by more than one feed each.
 * Encoded Google News URLs are decoded.
+* To minimize any inconsequential alerts, a failure while reading or processing a feed is alerted only if it occurs three or more consecutive times.

 For more features, see the customizable [global settings](#global-settings) and [feed-specific settings](#feed-specific-settings).